DataStax-Examples/getting-started-with-astra-ui/README.md

-# Getting Started with Astra - UI
+# Getting Started with DataStax Astra - UI

 This provides the front end for the Astra Getting Started application.
 This is meant to be used with one of the following backends: